-The information below describes certain compensation that would have become payable under existing plans and contractual arrangements assuming a termination of employment and/or change in control had occurred on December 31, 2015, based on the closing market price of our common stock on that date of \$6.20 per share.
+The information below sets forth the estimated amounts payable under existing plans and contractual arrangements assuming a termination of employment and/or change in control had occurred on December 31, 2016, based on the closing market price of our common stock on December 30, 2016, the last trading day of 2016, of \$8.05 per share.
 There can be no assurance that an actual triggering event would produce the same or similar results as those estimated if such event occurs on any other date or at any other price, or if any other assumption used to estimate potential payments and benefits is not correct.
 Due to the number of factors that affect the nature and amount of any potential payments or benefits, any actual payments and benefits may be different.
+These figures are based on the equity agreements and employment agreements in effect on December 31, 2016.